City of Heidelberg, Traffic Management

 Connecting knowledge spaces

-A new bridge east of the barrage will allow cyclists and pedestrians to cross the Neckar with ease and provide a comfortable connection to the Neuenheimer Feld.
+In the near future, a new bridge east of the barrage will allow cyclists and pedestrians to cross the Neckar with ease and connect Heidelberg's growing south to the Neuenheimer Feld.

 »An attractive, environment-friendly connection between knowledge locations within the city of Heidelberg is vital to a knowledge-based city of the future!«